Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: nnUNet diagram

 {\textbf{C.1.
 Preprocessing}}

-Rats dataset was not preprocessed.
+Rats and ATLAS datasets were not preprocessed.
 ACDC and KiTS datasets were resampled to their median voxel resolution (Tables \ref{table:summary_acdc} and \ref{table:summary_kits} report the final voxel resolution in mm.).
 In KiTS dataset, images from patients 15, 23, 37, 68, 125, 133 were discarded due to their faulty ground-truth segmentation.
 Intensity values were clipped to $[-79, 304]$ and normalized by subtracting $101$ and dividing by $76.9$.
 Finally, images smaller than the patch size $160 \times 160 \times 80$ were padded.

 {\textbf{C.2.
 Data augmentation}}